ForwardFinancing/forwardfinancing.github.io/_posts/2019-04-03-psql-performance-and-diagnostic-tricks.md

 Look, a 3GB index that's never used!
 We should remove that.

-TODO: Add some info about indices into JSONB keys.

 ### Going Further

 There is a lot more information in the stats of PostgreSQL.
 [The